JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 * Controller_TF

 ## Simulink_Folder
+The simulink files are used for real time simulation of the Gearbox Oil Conditioning System as well as inspecting the controller performances.
 * Simulink_ARMAX
 * Simulink_SS
 * Simulink_TF

 ## TwinCAT_Folder
+The developed controllers from Matlab are transformed into compatible version for TwinCAT3 environment.
 * PI
 * PI + Pole placement
 * PID + LP
 * PID + LP + Pole placement

 ## Practice_Folder
-The purpose for this folder is mainly for archiving past practicing files
+The purpose for this folder is mainly for archiving past practicing files.

 <!-- CONTACT -->
 ## Contact